Getting Started in MX-5 Racing

 What Class?

-The racing series that MX-5s can compete in predominantly use the MA vehicle classifications as the basis for categorising and classifying competing vehicles.
+The other racing series that MX-5s can compete in predominantly use the MA vehicle classifications as the basis for categorising and classifying competing vehicles.
 MX-5s fall into the Sports Car category and generally compete as Group 2B or Group 2F vehicles.
 It is important to appreciate that these classes are very different to the supersprint classes.

 Group 2F Production Sports Cars